kontent-ai/delivery-sdk-net/README.md

 The SDK supports full scale of the API querying capabilities that you can find here: http://docs.kenticodeliver.apiary.io

-Here is an example of query that returns only first 10 content items of certain type with certain elements, ordered by the name:
+Here is an example of query that returns only first 10 content items of the brewer type with only the selected elements and ordered by the name:
 ```C#
 var response = await client.GetItemsAsync(new List<IFilter> {
     new LimitFilter(10),